Émile Roblot

-Émile Henri Roblot (/fr/; 15 February 1886 – 24 August 1963) a French civil servant who served as the Minister of State of Monaco from 1937 to 1944.
+Émile Henri Roblot (/fr/; 15 February 1886 – 24 August 1963) was a French civil servant who served as the Minister of State of Monaco from 1937 to 1944.

 Early life and career

 Roblot was born on 15 February 1886.
 He studied law in Dijon where he received a doctorate in 1912 and published a doctoral thesis.

 He was a prefect for the French departements of and Meurthe-et-Moselle from 1931 to 1935 Bas-Rhin from 1935 to 1937.

 Minister of State of Monaco

-Roblot was appointed Minister of State of Monaco by Louis II on 10 August 1937.
+Roblot was appointed Minister of State of Monaco by Louis II, Prince of Monaco on 10 August 1937.

-Shortly before the start of World War II Monaco declared its neutrality.
+Shortly before the start of World War II, Monaco declared its neutrality.
 Once the war started, 800 people were mobilized in the country.
-This and demographics of Monaco caused a great deal of tension between the Italian and French population of the country, who strongly supported different sides of the conflict.
+Due to its demographics, which included both Italian and French people, the different sections of the population supported different sides of the conflict.
 Roblot had strong ties to Vichy France, and was sympathetic to the government of Philippe Pétain throughout its existence.

-Throughout the World War II period, Louis II kept Roblot as his the Minister of State despite his affiliations with pro-fascist individuals, and despite demands by the Monesgasque and French populations to dismiss him.
-When Italy occupied Monaco in 1942 and then Nazi Germany in 1943, Roblot was permitted to keep his position and played an important role in the governing of both occupations.
+Throughout the World War II period, Louis II kept Roblot as his Minister of State despite his affiliations with pro-fascist individuals, and despite demands by the Monesgasque and French populations to dismiss him.
+When Italy occupied Monaco in 1942 and when Nazi Germany took over from them in 1943, Roblot was permitted to keep his position and played an important role in the governing of both occupations.
 After the Germans left Monaco in late 1944.
 Roblot forbid pro-Allied demonstrations.
-At his return to Monaco, Rainier, alarmed by the actions undertaken during and after the occupation, went to see Louis and personally asked for Roblot's dismission.
-Louis refused but Roblot decided to resign the position in September 1944 due to popular demand by the Monesgasque population.
-No charges were conducted in the country after the war.
+At his return to Monaco, Rainier, alarmed by the actions undertaken during and after the occupation, went to see Louis II and personally asked for Roblot's dismissal from his position.
+Louis III refused but Roblot decided to resign the position in September 1944 due to popular demand by the Monesgasque population.
+Eventually, no charges were pressed and no trials took place in the country after the war.

-In 2010, it was revealed that Roblot had personally played a role in the rounding of 90 Jewish residents on the night of 27 August 1942 whom were handed over to Nazi Germany, all but nine were subsequently killed in the Holocaust.